 - a.
-If the Attorney General determines that the support enforcement agency is neglecting or refusing to provide services to an individual, the Attorney General may apply to the 1[Supreme] Superior Court for an order directing the Probation Division to perform its duties under this act or may provide those services directly to the individual. - b.
+If the Attorney General determines that the support enforcement agency is neglecting or refusing to provide services to an individual, the Attorney General may 1: - (1) when the support enforcement agency is the Probation Division of the Superior Court, 1 apply to the Superior Court for an

+- order directing the Probation Division to perform its duties under this act 1[or may]; or - 3 (2) when the support enforcement agency is the State IV-D agency, order the State IV-D agency to perform its duties under this act; or - $(3)^1$ provide those services directly to the individual. - b.
 The Attorney General may determine that a foreign country has established a reciprocal arrangement for child support with this State and take appropriate action for notification of the determination.

-25. (New section) Private Counsel.

-An individual may employ private counsel to represent the individual in proceedings authorized by this act.
+- 25. (New section) Private Counsel. - An individual may employ private counsel to represent the individual in proceedings authorized by this act.